 - 29. The activity aims to improve the capacity of the most vulnerable communities to cope with natural disasters and to provide for their immediate food needs (SP2).
 It will also help them to create development assets and environment-protection systems.
 The activity will be implemented in food-insecure areas prone to natural disasters.
 WFP assistance will provide a food supplement and offer an incentive to communities to participate in FFW activities.
 Clauses in the operational contract (DINA) stipulate that at least 55 percent of participants must be women, who will thus be involved at all stages from identification to decision-making and execution, including food distribution. - 30.
 Family rations for five individuals will be distributed in return for five hours' work per day.
 The food basket, consisting of two products, will vary according to food habits in the regions.
-In the south, the rations will consist of 2.4 kg of corn and 0.3 kg of pulses; in the southeast and east it will be 2.0 kg of rice and 0.3 kg of pulses.
+In the south, the rations will consist of 2.4 kg of maize and 0.3 kg of pulses; in the southeast and east it will be 2.0 kg of rice and 0.3 kg of pulses.
 The aid will represent a revenue transfer, given the increase in food prices during the lean season.
-The activity, which features immediate focused interventions and pre-positioning of food, will equip communities to face shocks by rehabilitating supply tracks, constructing artificial ponds and rehabilitating irrigation works.
+The activity, which features short-term interventions and pre-positioning of food, will equip communities to face shocks by rehabilitating supply tracks, constructing artificial ponds and rehabilitating irrigation works.
+If necessary, WFP will contract technical experts to ensure that plans for activities are technically and structurally reliable and to provide a choice of intervention areas so that the assets gained are sustainable and contribute to food security and to mitigation of the effects of disasters.
 Functional literacy activities will also provide capacity-building to beneficiaries.
 Synergy between activities 1 and 2 will be ensured through improvement in the management of school canteens. - 31.
-The Ministry of Agriculture will be responsible for the activity.
+The Ministry of Agriculture will be responsible for implementing the activity.
 Steering committees of implementing partners, technical services and WFP will be set up at the provincial level to handle planning and coordination.
-Management committees will be formed at the community level to identify activities and select beneficiaries.
-In accordance with UNDAF, there will be collaboration with the United Nations Development Programme (UNDP) Poverty Alleviation Framework and Risks and Disasters Prevention Programme, the FAO Special Programme on Food Security, the early-warning system for targeting and vulnerability analysis in food-insecure communes, and the NGOs CARE and AAG for implementing interventions in order to strengthen community capacities on a sustainable basis.
+Management committees will be formed at the community level to identify FFW activities and select beneficiaries.
+As outlined in the UNDAF, WFP will collaborate with the United Nations Development

+Programme (UNDP) Poverty Alleviation Framework and Risks and Disasters Prevention Programme, the FAO Special Programme on Food Security and the early-warning system for targeting and vulnerability analysis in food-insecure communities.
+The NGOs CARE and AAG will assist in implementing the interventions in order to strengthen community capacities on a sustainable basis.